davidrsch/hopres/README.md

 This translation of "Hands-On Programming with R" is a personal project by [David Díaz Rodríguez](https://github.com/davidrsch) with the aim of facilitating the study of the R programming language, both for the translator himself and for all those Spanish-speaking people who wish to learn to program with R.

 Note that this is a textual translation of the book so when the author refers to himself in the first person, it will be Garrett Grolemund and not the translator, except for the preface which was written by Hadley Wickham.

+The translation was done using Google Translate and some grammar and coherence errors were corrected.
+If you spot any issue related to the translation content, feel free to open an issue or pull request on this [repository](https://github.com/davidrsch/hopres).

 ## About the original version in English